ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 ### Coming up next

+- Induction, Theorem Proving, Dependent Types

+- Operational and Denotational Semantics

-- Week 10: Logic and Program Verification and Hoare Logic.
+- Program Verification and Hoare Logic

--  Week 11: tba

-- Deadline for Part 2 of the report.
+- Deadline for Part 2 of the report Nov 19.

 - Week 12: Extending Lambda Calculus to an Imperative Programming Language.
 Assignment 3 out.

-- Week 13: tba
+- Week 13, 14: TBA.
+Possible topics include: Monads, Polymorphism, Typeinference, Mathematics as a Programming Language, ... let me know if you have particular interests ...

 - Deadline for Part 3 of the report.